 No matter how qualified a person might be, no one can predict the market.
 But what you can do is learn to spot trends.
 You just have to keep those trends in perspective, especially in crypto, where increased volatility makes accurate trend spotting nearly impossible.
 Where trends are particularly useful, however, is in working out what types of coins you might want to invest in.
 From there, though?
 You’re on your own.
 Here is our list of the larger types of currencies you may want to be aware of.

 The OG crypto has always been relevant.
 Launched 2009, it was the original cryptocurrency and commands a market capitalization close to a trillion dollars (above it, on a good day).
 That makes it the top crypto by market cap and the most valuable cryptocurrency.
 A crash in Bitcoin can trigger a cascading crash in other coins, made much sharper by leveraged traders and panic sellers.
-Correspondingly, a rise in Bitcoin’s price has tended to bring other digital coins with it.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Correspondingly, a rise in Bitcoin’s price has tended to bring other digital coins with it.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 There are a lot of things to be aware of with Bitcoin.
 The first is its declining dominance over the cryptocurrency market, which, in a roundabout way, signals that Bitcoin’s importance in the overall cryptocurrency market may be diminishing.
 Despite that, Bitcoin is still the most popular coin by market cap, and it’s by a lot.
 Consequentially, the launch of several Bitcoin futures exchange-traded funds in the U.S. in 2021 was of great benefit to the entire crypto market, since it allowed institutional investors to gain indirect exposure to Bitcoin.
 A spot ETF—one that lets people trade Bitcoin’s current price right on the stock market (rather than trading it through derivative futures contracts)—in the U.S. would likely reshape the market once again.
 That said, the U.S. Securities and Exchange Commission has delayed its decisions on several major ETFs until (at least) the spring of 2022.